About us

 VA Puget Sound has a reputation for excellence, innovation and extraordinary care for Veterans--our nation’s heroes.
 We strive to lead the nation in quality, efficiency and public service through our proven record of innovation and extraordinary care of Veterans.

-VA Puget Sound is one of the leading health care systems serving Veterans in the VA Northwest Health Network.
-We’re an innovative care center within the Veterans Integrated Service Network 20 (VISN 20), which includes health care system in Alaska, Idaho, Oregon and Washington.
+VA Puget Sound is one of the leading health care systems in the VA Integrated Services Network (VISN 20) serving the northwest.

 Research and development